Share the article

 Want to keep up to date and learn about relevant rational use initiatives?

-The Center for Infectious Disease Research and Policy (CIDRAP) has compiled a variety of online materials within their antimicrobial stewardship project.
-Here, they link to resources, initiatives, organizations and more (US and international).
+The Center for Infectious Disease Research and Policy (CIDRAP) has a monthly newsletter on antimicrobial stewardship here.

 Persuasive interventions